top of page

 Wimbledon qualifying, Roehampton 2019

-Imposter syndrome is a psychological pattern in which an individual doubts their skills, talents, or accomplishments, and has a persistent internalized fear of being exposed as a fraud.
+Imposter syndrome is a psychological pattern in which an individual doubts their skills, talents, or accomplishments and has a persistent internalized fear of being exposed as a fraud.

 In a recent interview with WTA Insider’s Courtney Nguyen, 19-year-old tennis phenom Coco Gauff spoke candidly about her struggles with imposter syndrome.